rivernews/Final-Project-si507/README.md

 ![Company List Page](doc/img/company-list-page.png)

-2. For each company you can clik on the company name to go to their detail page.
+2. For each company you can click on the company name to go to their detail page.
 The detail page shows the Fortune 500 ranking of the company, along with its glassdoor rating.

 *Detail Page*